BeatrisIlieva/devto-articles/articles/exploring-js-inheritance.md

 const firstPerson = new Person('John', 'Doe');
 ```

-Didn’t we say that the context of `this` depends on how a function is invoked?
+We know that the context of `this` depends on how a function is invoked.
 In this case, we are calling it using the `new` keyword.

 Let's break down what the `new` keyword actually does by mimicking its behavior with a custom function, `newOperator`.